rachelrgilbert/OSDR_Tutorials/source/pages/guides/data_visualization_portal.md

 :width: 800px
 ```

 Clicking each of the drop down menus will allow users to change the samples displayed.
-By default, the pair of samples with the highest correlation coefficient are shown.
+By default, the pair of samples with the smallest correlation coefficient are shown.

 ```{image} ../../_static/images/data_viz/Pair_Plot_OSD-321_sample-display.png
 :alt: Pair plot sample selection